Chase Sapphire Preferred Credit Card Review

 Pay Yourself Back

 Given the uncertainty ahead, it’s unclear what will become of the Chase Pay Yourself Back program.
-Personally, I hope it sticks around as I’m definitely a fan.
+Personally, I hope it sticks around — and regains some glory — as I’m definitely a fan.
 To me, this added level of flexibility is another win for the Ultimate Rewards currency and quite honestly makes me more interested in diving deeper into the Chase ecosystem.

 In addition to booking travel directly through the Ultimate Rewards portal, you can also choose to turn your Chase points into points with various airlines and hotel chains.
 These transfer partners currently include: